Have questions about the admission process?

 Yes.
 Generally, uniforms are required for students in the Lower and Middle Schools, with a dress code requirement for the Upper School.
 Specific guidelines for divisional dress codes are available through the Admission Office.

 The student-teacher ratio at Flint Hill is 6:1.
-Classes have a maximum size of 18-20 students though some are smaller.
-Advisory groups each have 10-13 students.
+Classes typically have a cap of 18 students.
+Middle and Upper School advisory groups have 10-13 students.

 When students are encouraged to find the right-fit college, not just the "big name" college, they match their ambitions with the school that will help them achieve their goals, leading to a more fulfilling college experience.
 As a result, our graduates attend a wide range of colleges and universities that are representative of the breadth of the interests and talents you find at Flint Hill.
 You can view our latest list of college acceptances here.